ishratumar/javascript30days-challenge/README.md

    # JavaScript 30-Day 4
-   ## Array Cardio Day 1
+   ## Array Cardio Day 1 💪

-    This lesson is all about Fundamentals of JavaScript(Array methods).
+    ✦This lesson is all about Fundamentals of JavaScript(Array methods).
-   ### ✍️ My learnings from this project:⤵️
+   ### ✍️ My learnings from this project:
    - Worked with ES6 Arrow functions.
    - Learned about JavaScript array methods:
      - filter() *is like you give 10 things and it return 2.*